Jatin-exe/riscv-perf-model/traces/docker_stf_trace_gen/README.md

 # RISC-V Workload Analysis System

-A unified system for building and running RISC-V benchmarks with Spike and QEMU emulators, providing seamless switching between emulators and comprehensive trace generation for performance modeling.
+A unified system for building and running RISC-V benchmarks with Spike and QEMU emulators, providing seamless switching between emulators and comprehensive trace generation for performance model

+Reproducability is the goal.
+Along with a trace archive which records information such as:
+  - binary hash, STF Trace, Simpointed Traces...

 ## Table of Contents